Ayaka Okuno

-Ayaka Okuno (奥野 彩加, Okuno Ayaka) is a Japanese professional tennis player.
+Ayaka Okuno (奥野 彩加, Okuno Ayaka) is a Japanese former professional tennis player.

-She has won two singles and 13 doubles titles on the ITF Women's Circuit.
+In her career, she won two singles titles and 13 doubles titles on the ITF Women's Circuit.
 On 22 February 2016, she reached her best singles ranking of world No. 263.
 On 10 April 2017, she peaked at No. 147 in the doubles rankings.

 Okuno made her WTA Tour singles debut at the 2016 Taiwan Open, where she qualified for the main draw.